-Public bodies in Scotland are required to deliver effective services to meet the needs of an increasingly diverse population.
-In addition, the Scottish Government's equality outcome on public appointments is to ensure that Ministerial appointments are more diverse than at present.
-In order to meet both of these aims, a board should ideally be drawn from varied backgrounds with a wide spectrum of characteristics, knowledge and experience.
-It is crucial to the success of public bodies that they attract the best people for the job and therefore it is essential that a board's appointments process should encourage as many suitable people to apply for positions and be free from unnecessary barriers.
-You should therefore be aware of the varied roles and functions of the IJB on which you serve and of wider diversity and equality issues.

-1.6 You should also familiarise yourself with how the Name of the IJB policy operates in relation to succession planning, which should ensure that the IJB has a strategy to make sure they have the members in place with the skills, knowledge and experience necessary to fulfil their role economically, efficiently and effectively.
+- 1.5 Public bodies in Scotland are required to deliver effective services to meet the needs of an increasingly diverse population.
+IJB members should ideally be drawn from varied backgrounds with a wide spectrum of characteristics, knowledge and experience.
+It is crucial to the success of public bodies that they attract the best people for the job and therefore it is essential that an appointments process should encourage as many suitable people to apply for positions and be free from unnecessary barriers.
+You should therefore be aware of the varied roles and functions of the IJB and of wider diversity and equality issues. - 1.6 You should also familiarise yourself with how the IJB operates in relation to succession planning, which should ensure the IJB has a strategy to make sure they have the staff in place with the skills, knowledge and experience necessary to fulfil their role economically, efficiently and effectively.